All Episodes

 But people who don't have a microphone are looking for others who do to speak for them.

-And in elected politics, that's elected officeholders like Republicans.
+And in elected politics, that's elected office holders, like Republicans.

-And if they don't speak up on this, and and people, you know, people want whatever will bring this economy around.
+And if they don't speak up on this, and people, you know, people want whatever will bring this economy around.

 People want whatever will create jobs.